learn-co-students/cli-data-gem-assessment-v-000/dice_roles/README.md

 ## Code of Conduct

-Everyone interacting in the Diceroles project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/diceroles/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Wikihow Tech Topic project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/diceroles/blob/master/CODE_OF_CONDUCT.md).